Analyzing SPDR S&P Regional Banking ETF's Unusual Options Activity | Benzinga

 Analyzing SPDR S&P Regional Banking ETF's Unusual Options Activity

-Shares of SPDR S&P Regional Banking ETF (NYSE:KRE) saw some unusual options activity on Friday.
-Following the unusual option alert, the stock price moved down to $63.28.
+SPDR S&P Regional Banking ETF (NYSE:KRE) shares experienced unusual options activity on Tuesday.
+The stock price moved up to $62.48 following the option alert.

 - Option Type: SWEEP